The Church of England

 Jeremiah 16:10–12 (Emphasis mine)

 So in God’s eyes, following our own inclination when it is contrary to what He has said is a worse sin than idolatry.
 There are 24 Old Testament verses saying we should not do what is right in our own eyes.
-See ‘Right in Their Own Eyes’ on this page.
+See ‘Right in Their Own Eyes’.
 Right at the heart of the issue is the fact that the Bible tells us God’s perfect creation has been spoiled as a result of sin entering the world, and everyone born inherits a sinful nature that wants to go its own way instead of God’s.

 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned— (For until the law sin was in the world, but sin is not imputed when there is no law.
 Nevertheless death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come… Therefore, as through one man's offense judgment came to all men, resulting in condemnation, even so through one Man's righteous act the free gift came to all men, resulting in justification of life.
 For as by one man's disobedience many were made sinners, so also by one Man's obedience many will be made righteous… Therefore do not let sin reign in your mortal body, that you should obey it in its lusts… because the creation itself also will be delivered from the bondage of corruption into the glorious liberty of the children of God.